Boseto Copper Project, Botswana

 Results of a pre-feasibility study of the mine announced by Discovery Metals in July 2008 confirmed the economic viability of the project.
 A bankable feasibility study (BFS) completed in August 2010 further confirmed these results.

-Production of first concentrate is expected in the first half of 2012 with annual production of 35,000t of copper and 1Moz of silver.
-Full steady production is expected in the second quarter of 2012.
-The production is expected to cease in 2026.
+Commissioning of the concentrator is currently underway.
+Milling, flotation and production of the first concentrate is expected in June 2012 with annual production of 36,000t of copper and 1Moz of silver.
+Production is expected to cease in 2026.

 The project is expected to create direct employment for about 250 people and additional indirect and contractor jobs.